BunsDev/stefan-nft-marketplace/README.md

 Running currently on Fantoms testnet
 A NFT Marketplace running currently on Fantoms testnet.
 Let's you mint, sell and buy NFT's.
 During the minting we store the Metadata on IPFS and only store the TokenURI on-chain.

+## What is a NFT Marketplace?

+This DApp allows you mint, buy and sell NFTs.

+- NFT's uploaded to IPFS
+- How does this project make use of IPFS? - The NFT Metadata, including the image itself get uploaded on IPFS, utilizing the decentralized storage IPFS provides.
+- sell, buy with NFT Marketplace contract
+- mint, transfer and set TokenURI with NFT contract

 ## Status

 The NFT Marketplace is currently running and fully functional on Fantoms testnet at